smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

     uint256 public lastUpkeepTimeStamp;
     ```

-We define `upkeepCounter` and `responseCounter` to keep track of the number of requests (triggered by Chainlink Automation) and the number of fulfilled requests (once the request has been fulfilled by Chainlink Functions).
+Define `upkeepCounter` and `responseCounter` to keep track of the number of requests (triggered by Chainlink Automation) and the number of fulfilled requests (once the request has been fulfilled by Chainlink Functions).

-We define the `OCRResponse` event that your smart contract will emit during the callback
+Define the `OCRResponse` event that your smart contract will emit during the callback:

     ```
     event OCRResponse(bytes32 indexed requestId, bytes result, bytes err);
     ```

-Pass the oracle address for your network, your Chainlink functions id, fulfillment gas limit, and update interval when you deploy the contract:
+Pass the oracle address for your network, your Chainlink functions ID, fulfillment gas limit, and update interval when you deploy the contract:

     ```
     constructor(